-The story of LEADING WIND, a DEBEN 4 TONNER, built by WHISSTOCKS of Woodbridge in SUFFOLK in 1937 and launched in 1938.
+This is the story of LEADING WIND, a DEBEN 4 TONNER, designed by William Maxwell Blake and built by WHISSTOCKS of Woodbridge in SUFFOLK in 1937 and launched in 1938.
 She spent the war years in Port Navas in Cornwall, this was followed by her return to Poole in Dorset, where her lady owner enjoyed the boat for many years.
 In the interim the boat has had many new owners – including my late mother, who discovered the boat in a dilapidated condition in a boatyard in Ipswich and subsequently bought and restored her in 1992.
-Sadly, once the restoration was completed, ill health forced my mother to sell the boat, which was a great shame they were both destined for the Norfolk Broads for further adventures.
+Sadly, once the restoration was completed, ill health forced my mother to sell the boat, which was a great shame – they were both destined for the Norfolk Broads for further adventures.

 Leading Wind passed through many new hands and each in turn, made numerous improvements, such as installing a new engine and a solid fuel heater.
 Sadly the last owner also had health issues and the boat suffered from the ravages of time and led to an enforced sale, which is where our story begins.